xadahiya/xadahiya.github.io/_posts/2017-08-22-Finishing-up.md

 Drone Design
 ==============
-Drones act as **Hydra Servers as well as Hydra Clients** (Hybrids): they have some exposed endpoints where other Hydra Client can send orders or ask for updates, but they also have Hydra Client capabilities themselves, to send information and signals to the Controller by calling the Controller’s Hydra API.
+Drones in this setup are pretty cool – they act as both **Hydra Servers and Hydra Clients** (we call 'em Hybrids!).
+This means they have some exposed endpoints where other Hydra Clients can send orders or ask for updates.
+But they also have their own Hydra Client capabilities, so they can send info and signals back to the Controller by calling its Hydra API.
+It's a two-way street!

 ## Main Features
 - Drones can receive commands from the server at `/api/CommandCollection`.<br/>